-Flashing Green: The DDU-2000 Series AED is OFF and ready for use.
-Solid Green: The DDU-2000 Series AED is ON and ready for use. • Flashing or Solid Red : The DDU-2000 Series AED needs immediate service.
-Refer to the "Troubleshooting" section in this chapter or call Defibtech for service.
-Active Status Indicator (ASI) • No Flashing Light : The DDU-2000 Series AED needs immediate service.
-Refer to the "Troubleshooting" section in this chapter or call Defibtech for service.
+- Flashing Green: The DDU-2000 Series AED is OFF and ready for use. - Solid Green: The DDU-2000 Series AED is ON and ready for use. - Flashing or Solid Red: The DDU-2000 Series AED needs immediate service.
+Refer to "Troubleshooting" (Section 7.6 of this manual) or call Defibtech for service. - No Flashing Light: The DDU-2000 Series AED needs immediate service.
+Refer to "Troubleshooting" (Section 7.6 of this manual) or call Defibtech for service.

-Checking The AED Status Using The AED Status Screen
+Checking the AED Status Using the AED Status Screen